colinyjchung/jinnzhong/content/posts/20220816-four-thousand-weeks.md

 ## Refusing to Face Our Limitations

-And that brings us back to the crux of the book: That we know we're mortal (that we only have 4,000 weeks on average)... but "time management", productivity hackers, and self-help gurus tell us we can live, experience, and do more than the time alloted to us...
+And that brings us back to the crux of the book: That we are indeed mortal (4,000 weeks on average)... but "time management", productivity hackers, and self-help gurus tell us we can live, experience, and do more than the time alloted to us.
+That we can "have it all" if we only do more.

 From the book:
 > _We recoil from the notion that this is it – that this life, with all its flaws and inescapable vulnerabilities, its extreme brevity, and our limited influence over how it unfolds, is the only one we'll get a shot at._